jaspector

 Haywood County says a zoning compliance permit is required before commencing excavation for construction of any building, including accessory buildings, or before moving or altering any building, including accessory buildings.

+Not all construction work requires a permit in Nutbush, TN.
 The following work is generally exempt: Government-owned buildings; Relocation of a building on the same lot or to an adjoining lot in the same ownership; Replacement of a building destroyed by fire, war, civil disturbance, or natural disaster; Signs under the older fee schedule.
+When in doubt, confirm with the local building department before starting work.